Raróg

 According to Czech folklore, a raroh can hatch from an egg that was incubated on a stove for nine days and nights, and can appear either as a fiery falcon or a dragon.
 In Polish folklore, the rarog is a tiny bird that can be held in a pocket, and can bring people happiness.

 A caldera on Jupiter's moon Io was named Rarog Patera, a massive eruption from which was recorded by the W. M. Keck Observatory and Japan's HISAKI (SPRINT-A) spacecraft on August 15, 2013.

 The northern cardinal-shaped logo of the Polish video game company CD Projekt is called the Raróg.
+The 427th Unmanned Systems Regiment of the Armed Forces of Ukraine is also named "Rarog".